What the heck is aspect ratio? We’ve got the answers that will help you explain different crops to your clients and avoid confusion!

 When you are sharing your work on social media, you’ll want your photographs to be seen in the best possible way.
 Each social platform has individual post sizes that you must take into consideration.
 That way, you won’t have your images automatically cropped in ways that don’t suit the images.

 To share an image in your Facebook feed, your aspect ratio is flexible at 2:1 or 1:1.
 This ratio allows you to easily share the same image across multiple platforms as well.
 You can place images of virtually any aspect ratio on this platform, but for the best appearance in feeds, consider these two crops.

 The recommended image size for Facebook feed posts is 1200px by 630px.
 Vertical images will scale in feeds to a maximum ratio of 1:1.
 Because of this versatile aspect ratio, you can easily share the same images to other social platforms.

 Instagram uses a 4:5 aspect ratio.
 You could also do a 1:1 square format image for Instagram as well, if you care a lot about how your grade looks on the platform.
 These two sizes are the best for Instagram.
-If you post a lot of vertical images, they will usually get a bit more engagement as they tend to fill up your viewer’s screen on the platform when they are scrolling.

 For digital dimensions, an image at 1080px by 1350px will be ideal for the size.
 Instagram compresses your image when it is uploaded anyway, so giving them this size will work well for that.
 If you upload an image that is really big, they won’t compress as well as photos that are already pretty compressed.